 NPR's Laura Sydell reports.

 LAURA SYDELL, BYLINE: The case involved an exercise equipment maker - Octane Fitness - that built a successful elliptical exercise machine.
 A much larger competitor, Icon Health and Fitness sued Octane for patent infringement.
-Rudy Telsher, a lawyer for Octane says it was a bad patent being used to extract fees from Octane.
+Rudy Telscher, a lawyer for Octane says it was a bad patent being used to extract fees from Octane.

 SYDELL: A federal judge agreed the patent was worthless but it also said that the winner, Octane, couldn't get back the cost of litigation from Icon.